 In the afternoon, visit the moved War Remnants museum which presents a partial, but riveting, view of the American war, as it is known in Vietnam and Ben Thanh market for shopping.
 Dinner on your own.
 Overnight at hotel in Sai Gon.

 DAY 13: SAIGON – BEN TRE – CAN THO (B/L/-)

 Breakfast at hotel.
 08.00 Transfer to Ben Tre.
-Arrive at Ben Tre town at about 10:00 .
-Take a boat trip on Mekong river, sight-seeing local activities on river.
+Arrive at Ben Tre town at about 10:00.
+Take a boat trip on the Mekong river, sight-seeing local activities on the river.
 You will stop on the way to see how people make bricks, salts, coconut candies in their workshops.
-Boat will go pass Cai Son and Nhon Thanh creeks to see local families making mats.
+The boat will go pass Cai Son and Nhon Thanh creeks to see local families making mats.
 You’ll continue by taking the pull cart (xe loi) to pass rice fields and vegetable plains.
 Stop at a local restaurant for a local family for lunch.